JepMik/GCL-Build-Analyse-Tool/README.md

     [(i<n)∧(x>=i)]  !(i<=n)   [i>=n]
     [(i<n)∧(x>=i)]  i<=n  x:=(x+i)   [(i<n)∧(x>=i)]

-Along the proof tree of each fragment some inference rules are applied from the ending predicate P(q⬤) (bottom-up).
-Thus, a predicate B to be implied from the start predicate is obtained and the verification condition P(q○) => B is formed.
+Along the proof tree of each fragment some inference rules are applied from the ending predicate `P(q◀)` (bottom-up).
+Thus, a predicate B to be implied from the start predicate is obtained and the verification condition `P(q▷) => B` is formed.
 All of them are printed in the file `VerificationConditions.txt`:

     (x=0)∧(n>0) => (1<n)∧(0>=1)
     (i<n)∧(x>=i) => ((i<n)∧((x+i)>=i))∧(i<=n)